 The issue extends far beyond Paula Deen, however.
 Her network, the Food Network, is also pushing bad health.
 If you ever watch shows on the Food Network (and other channels that feature cooking shows), you’ll find they really only judge food on three criteria: taste, presentation, and creativity.
 Unless you are watching a “healthy” cooking show, nutrition has nothing to do with it – and even on healthy cooking shows, nutrition takes a back seat to calories, taste, creativity, and presentation.

 The problem is that food shouldn’t be about these three things.
-Food is fuel for the body.
+Foods for energy should be the basis of all diets.
 That’s its main purpose, yet as a society we give only minimal attention to how well it fuels the body.
 And the way the Western diet is structured has actually changed the human palate.
 With all of the flavors in our food from added sugar, fat, salt, and chemicals, we’ve come to crave things that are sweet, salty, fatty, or artificially flavored.
 Many Americans no longer recognize how good, healthy food tastes.